mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 What do you think it is?

-OK, need some help?
-Well...
+OK, need some more help?
+Well here's the bonus first...

-# Here's what _it's_ not
+# Here's what _it's_ not (your 3 BONUS R Packages)

-If you don't know if these R packages yet, then **I highly suggest learning these first.** They will help you get the skills needed to get a data science job in lucrative fields like finance and time series.
+If you don't know these R packages yet, then **I highly suggest learning these first (instead of the one that gets you through the job interview).**

+**These 3 BONUS R packages** will help you get the skills needed to get a data science job in lucrative fields like finance and time series.

 So let me first show you what it's not...